top of page

 Trisha Kremer

-I grew up in California, KY and owned horses all my life.
-I was an active member of the Campbell County 4-H horse program where I attended meetings, rode in horse shows and was a member of the drill team.
-My additional horse experience includes twenty years of commercial carriage driving, working as an instructor at a local stable and serving as an adult volunteer with the local 4-H and extension programs.
-I am on the Board of Directors for the Northern Kentucky Horse Network, as well as an organizer/clinician for many of their educational programs.
-My riding disciplines include basic Stock seat, Hunt seat, Saddle seat, Dressage and Driving and I’m eager to learn more.
+Trish grew up in California, KY and owned horses all her life.
+She was an active member of the Campbell County 4-H horse program where she attended meetings, rode in horse shows and was a member of the drill team.
+Her additional horse experience includes twenty years of commercial carriage driving, working as an instructor at a local stable and serving as an adult volunteer with the local 4-H and extension programs.
+She is on the Board of Directors for the Northern Kentucky Horse Network, as well as an organizer/clinician for many of their educational programs.
+Her riding disciplines include basic Stock seat, Hunt seat, Saddle seat, Dressage and Driving and is always eager to learn more.

-My interest in therapeutic riding developed because I had two cousins with Duchenne muscular dystrophy.
-I remember the happiness riding brought them and hoped that I could help bring that same feeling to others.
-Milestones was the answer and I have been involved with the program from the very first informational meeting in February of 1999.
-After volunteering for several months I began working toward my PATH International certification, which I received in 2001.
-In order to maintain my certification I am a PATH member, take riding lessons and attend at least twenty hours of educational workshops a year.
-My life revolves around horses and horse back riding… come to Milestones and swap horse stories with me.
+Her interest in therapeutic riding developed because she had two cousins with Duchenne muscular dystrophy.
+She remembered the happiness riding brought them and hoped that she could help bring that same feeling to others.
+Milestones was the answer and she has been involved with the program from the very first informational meeting in February of 1999.
+After volunteering for several months she began working toward her PATH International certification, which she received in 2001.
+In order to maintain her certification she takes riding lessons and attend at least twenty hours of educational workshops a year.
+Her life revolves around horses and horse back riding and she loves to educate others on all horse related topics.

 Our Horses